Johnny Sansone

-Life and career
+Early life and education

 Born in Orange, New Jersey, Sansone was raised in nearby West Orange, and attended West Orange High School, where he took up swimming.

 His father had played the saxophone in Dave Brubeck's band during World War II, and by the time he was age 12, his son had learned to play the saxophone, guitar and harmonica and seen Howlin' Wolf in concert.
 He later studied blues harmonica playing by studying both Junior Wells and James Cotton.
 He left New Jersey in 1975 on a swimming scholarship at a college in Colorado.

+Career

 Sansone toured in the 1980s supporting Robert Lockwood, Jr., David "Honeyboy" Edwards and Jimmy Rogers.